 We support each other as parents, believe children should be treated like humans, and humans should be treated well.
 Many of us co-parent each other's kids and we generally believe children to be the responsibility of the group.

 We love welcoming guests.
 Many people think of The Mothership as home base and stop in to refuel, gather supplies, and plan new expeditions.

 We are committed to clear, direct, and open communication, which we maintain with regularly scheduled (twice a year with each member of the house) one on one conversations and more one on one, small group, and whole community discussions on an as-needed basis.
 We encourage communication early and often, and we endeavor to avoid having unresolved interpersonal struggles that lead to a toxic living environment.
 If you've upset someone at The Mothership, you either already know about it or are about to.

 We acknowledge having been raised in a culture that teaches racism, sexism, homophobia, transphobia, gender essentialism, ableism, body shaming, slut shaming, and the enforcement of gender roles and stereotypes.
 When these things inevitably fall out of our mouths, we are committed to talking about why they were problematic and how we can do better in the future.

 We aspire to be a safe space for the marginalized.
 We have cultivated a culture that feels safe and comfortable for many queer, non-binary, and transgender people, as evidenced by our current demographics: we are over 70% LGBTQIA.
-Two of our eleven current members are people of color, one of whom brought forward a vision of using the large number of living spaces opening up to create a culture where people of color feel similarly safe and at ease in their homes.
-We are collectively working toward that dream.
+We aspire to create a similarly comfortable environment for people of color and people who belong to other marginalized groups who are currently underrepresented among our membership.